 Many eateries offer special New Year’s Day brunches.
 And with the city relatively quiet on this day it’s also a good time to enjoy relaxing on the beach.

-Dubai is hailed as the 'Ultimate Shopping Destination', with 70 malls and new malls opening every year.
+Dubai is hailed as the 'Ultimate Shopping Destination'.
+It has almost 100 malls, and new ones open up each year.

-However this dream often comes with a price.
-This is where Dubai Shopping Festival comes to the rescue.
+This dream often comes with a price, however, and this is where the Dubai Shopping Festival comes in.

 During the festival, shops offer discounts on their merchandise.
-Daily raffles and prize drawings are held to win items such as gold and cars.
+There are also daily car raffles, and prize drawings are held.

-The malls also tend to have longer working hours which ensures that you have plenty of time to shop till you drop!
+Malls also tend to have longer hours, which ensures plenty of time to shop.

 DSF is celebrated like any other festival in Dubai: with pomp and show.
-This means shopping isn't the only experience to please your soul.
+This means shopping isn't the only experience you'll find.

-4. Take the Dhow Cruise or a Yacht
+4. Take a Dhow Cruise or a Yacht

 Head on to a relaxing evening with fun and entertainment on a traditional Arabic boat.